nitin12384/online_judge/README.md

 ### Implementation issues
 - get_next_sub_dir() in core.py not implemented, just returns "data1" for now.
+- Python version used is 3.7 (in windows_1 environment), but Python Language is visible with name Python 3.10

 ### Design Issues
 - Problem Model does not contain memory_limit